truid-app/client-integration/README.md

 _Note:_

-One of the redirect uris runs over plain `http` and on `localhost`.
+The redirect uris runs over plain `http` and on `localhost`.
 This is not secure, and only works on a test client.

 Currently, the process of configuring a service in Truid requires contacting the Truid support and ask for a service to be registered.